-- 1. Contact the Graduate School to begin the application process. - 2.
-All aspects of the application must be completed by the deadline.
-If everything is not submitted, the application file is not complete and will not be considered. - Applicants submitting their materials by the admission deadline will be contacted for an interview.
+- 1. Contact the Graduate School to begin the application process. - All aspects of the application must be completed by the deadline.
+If everything is not submitted, the application file is not complete and will not be considered. - Applicants submitting their materials by the admission deadline may be contacted for an interview.
 Following the interview, applications will be considered and applicants will be notified of the results. - 4.
-Prospective students are encouraged to apply by February 1 to increase their chances of obtaining scholarships or an assistantship.
+Prospective students who wish to begin in summer or fall are encouraged to apply by February 1 to increase their chances of obtaining scholarships or an assistantship; students who wish to begin a program in the spring are encouraged to complete an application by Oct.
+1.